AndrewAi/osServer/README.md

 # Project Brief:
-Your	project	is	to	write	a	Multi-threaded	TCP	Server	Application	which	allows	multiple	customers to update	their	bank	accounts	and	send	payments	to	other	bank	accounts.
+Your	project	is	to	write	a	Multi-threaded	TCP	Server	Application	which	allows	multiple	customers to update	their	bank	accounts, make lodgements and withdrawals.
 The	service should	allow	the users	to:

 1. Register with the	system (